alchandia/cdktf-aws/README.md

 # CDKTF-AWS

-A CDK for Terraform application in Python that runs a nginx container on AWS ECS.
+A CDK for Terraform application in Python that runs a nginx container on AWS ECS using a EC2 instance.

 Some context:
 - Developed in Ubuntu 20.04 LTS
-- Stack just_modules create resources using public modules found in [registry.terraform.io](https://registry.terraform.io/)
+- Stack `just_modules` create resources using public modules found in [registry.terraform.io](https://registry.terraform.io/)
-- Stack just_provider create resources using only the provider, without external dependencies
+- Stack `just_provider` create resources using the provider classes, without external modules.

 ## Software prerequisites